HG6209-ntu/HG6209-ntu.github.io/src/midterm-review.md

 #### [Notebook]{.py}

-A mode of using Python popular for demostration or pegagogical purposes is the notebook.
+A mode of using Python popular for demonstration or pedagogical purposes is the notebook.
 It mixes human language text with Python code and sometimes provides a more friendly view of the output (e.g., rendered charts and tables).
 This style of programming is called _literate programming_.
 It looks something like this:

 ![Example of using a Python notebook](static/notebook.png)